 With multiple levels of radial cyclones, two power modes as well as an easy release button for the dust canister.

 As the V6 is one of the older cordless models of Dyson, it is no surprise that the price is one of the more cheaper ones among Dyson cordless stick vacuums.

-But the most important question you should be asking ideally is the Dyson V6 any good.
+But the most important question you should be asking ideally is if the Dyson V6 is any good.

 VacuumShop is here to answer that question, so keep reading before you commit to any decision.

 Comparing Dyson V6 Versions

 Like we already said, there are six different Dyson V6 versions.

 Even though the nitty-gritty regarding the technology employed is virtually identical, the major difference between these versions is the additional accessories provided.

 Take a peek at this comparison table and select one best suited for your home.